Chappe telegraph: Coding and deciphering

 The message was coded at the tower of origin using a code book and decoded at the destination tower using an identical book.
 The code book contained 92 pages, each of which contained 92 entries, each with a word, a series of related words, or an expression.
 Messages were composed of words and expressions from the 8464 (92 × 92) possible choices.
 For each word or expression, two symbols were transmitted; the first indicated the page number for the word or expression, and the second indicated the word's position on the code book's page.
 For example, as shown in the photo on the right, the code for "ignorance" would be (50, 87) since the word is on page 50 in position 87.

 History

 Communication over long distances is a recurrent problem in history.
 This problem was particularly pressing in France at the height of the French Revolution, as the country was surrounded by the hostile forces of Britain, Austria, Prussia and the Netherlands.
 In this context, France would obtain strategic advantage if, unlike its enemies, it had a rapid system of reliable communication.

 The telegraph Chappe provided just such a system of rapid and reliable communication.
 For example, sending a message carried by horses from Strasbourg to Paris took 4 days.
 With the Chappe telegraph, it took 2 hours.

 Construction of the system began in the early 1790s and proceeded rapidly after that.
-It continued to be used for decades, but its decline began when the first electric telegraph line, based on International Morse code, was set up in 1845.
-The last signal from a Chappe telegraph was sent in 1854.